Sač

-Sač can also refer to a dish made of meat, vegetables and potatoes, baked in sač oven.
+Sač can also refer to a dish made of meat, vegetables and potatoes and baked in a sač oven.

 Origin

 The bell itself probably comes from the saj, a curved metal utensil used on its convex side for flatbread baking, and with the concave side employed similarly to a wok in the Middle East and large parts of Asia.

 History

 Traditionally, the sač was a simple, primitive oven for baking various foods used by less well-off families who could not afford a stove in their homes, and the lid itself often doubled as a plate for flatbread baking.